Martial Law: Rules and Restrictions

 Information on awareness of the enemy, tactics of their actions, and the location of important military facilities.

-Even if publishing some information isn’t directly prohibited, reporters should be mindful of the potential consequences of their work.
+Even if the publication of certain types of information is not explicitly prohibited, reporters should be mindful of the potential consequences of their work.
 For example, detailed coverage of infrastructure destruction and damage may help the Russian military adjust its strikes, and detailed information about the provision of humanitarian aid may also lead to the Russian shelling of food storage sites or transportation routes.

 • Do not report that there is no air defense in a particular area of the frontline;